Documentation of the AdvanceMAME scripts.

 These are the available commands:

-The 'wait()' and 'delay()' commands are used to maintain the synchronization with the game emulation.
+The `wait()` and `delay()` commands are used to maintain the synchronization with the game emulation.
 When these commands are executed, the script is temporarily suspended.
-All others commands are executed continuously without any delay.
+All other commands are executed continuously without any delay.

 The granularity of the delay command is the frame rate period.
 Approx. 16 ms for a 60 Hz game.
-Delays under this limit may don't have the desired effect.
+Delays under this limit may not have the desired effect.

 loop { toggle(0, 1); }

-completely STOP the emulation and you CAN'T EXIT from the program.
-A correct one is :
+completely stops the emulation and you can't exit from the program.
+A correct one is:

 loop { toggle(0, 1); delay(100); }